Belgian Congo: Government

 The highest-ranking representative of the colonial administration residing in the Belgian Congo was the Governor-General.
 From 1886 until 1926, the Governor-General and his administration were posted in Boma, near the Congo River estuary.
 From 1923, the colonial capital moved to Léopoldville, some 300 km further upstream in the interior.
-Initially, the Belgian Congo was administratively divided into four provinces: Congo-Kasaï, Equateur, Orientale, and Katanga, each presided over by a Vice-Governor-General.
+Initially, the Belgian Congo was administratively divided into four provinces: Congo-Kasaï, Équateur, Orientale, and Katanga, each presided over by a Vice-Governor-General.
 An administrative reform in 1932 increased the number of provinces to six, while "demoting" the Vice-Governors-General to provincial Governors.

 The territorial service was the true backbone of the colonial administration.
 The colony was divided into four provinces (six after the administrative reforms of 1933).
 Each province was in turn divided into a few districts (24 districts for the whole Congo) and each district into a handful of territories (some 130–150 territories in all; some territories were merged or split over time).
 A territory was managed by a territorial administrator, assisted by one or more assistants.
 The territories were further subdivided into numerous "chiefdoms" (chefferies), at the head of which the Belgian administration appointed "traditional chiefs" (chefs coutumiers).
 The territories administered by one territorial administrator and a handful of assistants were often larger than a few Belgian provinces taken together (the whole Belgian Congo was nearly 80 times larger than the whole of Belgium and was roughly twice the size of Germany and France combined).
 The territorial administrator was expected to inspect his territory and to file detailed annual reports with the provincial administration.
+The Belgian Parliament approved a transitional constitution for Belgian Congo which established a unitary constitutional monarchy with provinces having their own legislative assembly and running their own government.

 In terms of the legal system, two systems co-existed: a system of European courts and one of indigenous courts (tribunaux indigènes).
 These indigenous courts were presided over by the traditional chiefs but had only limited powers and remained under the firm control of the colonial administration.
 In 1936 it was recorded that there were 728 administrators controlling the Congo from Belgium.
 Belgians living in the Congo had no say in the government and the Congolese did not either.
 No political activity was permitted in the Congo whatsoever.
 Public order in the colony was maintained by the Force Publique, a locally recruited army under Belgian command.
 It was only in the 1950s that metropolitan troops—i.e., units of the regular Belgian army—were posted in the Belgian Congo (for instance in Kamina).

 The colonial state—and any authority exercised by whites in the Congo—was often referred to by the Congolese as bula matari ("break rocks"), one of the names originally given to Stanley.
 He had used dynamite to crush rocks when paving his way through the lower-Congo region.
 The term bula matari came to signify the irresistible and compelling force of the colonial state.